Global - Broadband and FttP - Key Statistics and Insights

 Deployments based on Fibre-to-the-Premises will continue to gain momentum as many countries continue to develop their National Broadband Networks (NBNs) and we are getting close to having 1 billion fixed broadband subscriptions globally.

 This report provides a valuable overview and analysis of the global broadband market, supported by key broadband statistics.
 The report identifies the leading broadband markets and provides important information surrounding global broadband subscribers, access technologies (including submarine cables), speeds and pricing.
-It includes analyses on the role of fibre technologies in the future and its role in supporting developments in the mobile industry and issues regarding IT security.
+It includes analyses on the role of fibre technologies in the future; its role in supporting developments in the mobile industry and issues regarding IT security.
 The report also includes a brief case study on what of the leading countries, South Korea.

 The demand for rich media and high-speed broadband services is going through the roof.

 In terms of broadband access technologies – FttX now accounts for the largest market share worldwide at the expense of DSL which is in decline.

 Global broadband prices are declining in many markets around the world, making it more affordable and more obtainable to the greater population.